 By Eilene Lyon

-- Citations.
+5. Citations.
 If you are relating a personal anecdote, particularly one you have experienced, citations are unnecessary.
 But if you are relying on outside material, especially if you are paraphrasing or providing factual material from public records or published works, then you really should add citations for several reasons: a.
-You will add credibility to your work. b.
-You will be helping other family historians who may be researching that family, that geographic area, or just seeking additional sources of information about their interests. c.
-It’s good practice if you plan to publish anywhere other than your blog. d.
+It’s a great way to check your facts (maybe you didn’t remember something exactly right). b.
+You will add credibility to your work. c.
+You will be helping other family historians who may be researching that family, that geographic area, or just seeking additional sources of information about their interests. d.
+It’s good practice if you plan to publish anywhere other than your blog. e.
 Credit should be given where it’s due.

 Feature image: My grandmother, Clare Davis Smith, as I never saw her – on horseback!
 From the collection of Laurence M. Smith.
 Location unknown.